By default, LinkAce requires using MySQL or PostgreSQL for the regular setup. To use SQLite, please follow the specific

 - ./database.sqlite:/app/database/database.sqlite

-After that run the following command to prepare the database:
+After that run the following command to prepare start the application:

 docker-compose up -d